 THE SAFE IN OUR WORLD CHARTER

-The main aim of Safe In Our World is to create worldwide Mental Health awareness within the video game industry and beyond.
-To eliminate the stigma surrounding it, to make it a natural thing to discuss the issues and to promote dialogue so people are not afraid to reach out for help if they need it.
+The main goal of Safe In Our World is to create and foster worldwide mental health awareness within the video game industry; to eliminate the stigma surrounding mental health, to make it a natural topic of discussion, and to promote the dialogue surrounding mental health so people are not afraid to reach out for help if they need it.

-To provide an evolving and engaging website, SafeInOurWorld.org, which will become a worldwide hub for information, news, features, videos and support of all subjects focussing on mental health in the video games industry; including hero stories of key people and their own personal battles.
+We envision our website, SafeInOurWorld.org, as an engaging and evolving worldwide hub for information, news, features, videos, and support related to all facets of mental health in the video game industry, including hero stories of key figures who have fought their own personal battles with mental illness.

-Safe In Our World will mobilise the video games industry to help promote the charity and the message, asking them to place the brand and links in key places throughout their organisations and their consumer facing outlets.
+Safe In Our World intends to mobilise the video game industry in helping to promote the charity and its message, calling upon game developers and publishers to provide extensive mental health support for their employees as well as place brand imagery and links in key locations throughout their consumer-facing outlets.

-Safe In Our World will conduct primary and secondary research into the effect of video games and mental health issues, with an initial goal to investigate the connection between these subjects, and to discover if there are benefits or negatives.
+Safe In Our World will conduct primary and secondary research into the effects of video games on mental health issues, with an initial goal to investigate the links between these subjects while determining their benefits and drawbacks.

-Finally, Safe In Our World will also work with other organisations globally to help reinforce the message and support combined efforts to drive mental health awareness.
+Finally, Safe In Our World will also work with other mental health organisations around the world to help reinforce our message and engender mental health awareness on a global scale.